vertis/infio-copilot/README.md

 We value your input and want to ensure you can easily share your thoughts and report any issues:

 - **Bug Reports**: If you encounter any bugs or unexpected behavior, please submit an issue on our [GitHub Issues](https://github.com/infiolab/infio-copilot/issues) page.
 Be sure to include as much detail as possible to help us reproduce and address the problem.
-- **Feature Requests**: For new feature ideas or enhancements, please use our [GitHub Discussions - Ideas &amp; Feature Requests](https://github.com/infiolab/infio-copilot/discussions/categories/ideas) page.
+- **Feature Requests**: For new feature ideas or enhancements, please use our [GitHub Discussions - Ideas & Feature Requests](https://github.com/infiolab/infio-copilot/discussions/categories/ideas) page.
 Create a new discussion to share your suggestions.

+## Acknowledgments

+This project stands on the shoulders of giants.
+We would like to express our gratitude to the following open-source projects:

+- [obsidian-copilot-auto-completion](https://github.com/j0rd1smit/obsidian-copilot-auto-completion) - For autocomplete implementation and TypeScript architecture inspiration
+- [obsidian-smart-composer](https://github.com/glowingjade/obsidian-smart-composer) - For chat/apply UI patterns and PgLite integration examples
+- [continue](https://github.com/continuedev/continue) & [cline](https://github.com/cline/cline) - For prompt engineering and LLM interaction patterns
+- [pglite](https://github.com/electric-sql/pglite) - For conversation/vector data storage and sample code

-·## License
+## License

 This project is licensed under the [MIT License](LICENSE).